desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 # Acknowledgements

-Thanks to Nils Wisiol for helping in the conceptual development of the protocol, and to Brian Dickson for reviewing draft proposals and offering comments and suggestions.
+Thanks to Nils Wisiol for helping in the conceptual development of the protocol, and to Brian Dickson and Ondřej Caletka for reviewing draft proposals and offering comments and suggestions.

 Thanks also to Steve Crocker, Hugo Salgado, and Ulrich Wisser for early-stage brainstorming.